Estimated read time: 9 minutes

 - Online resources and in-person experiential training opportunities

-- Convening of local Active Community gathering for agency staff participation
+- Convening of local Active Community gatherings for Agency staff participation

 - Systematic reporting and metrics to track impact and cost avoidance